platelet-rich plasma

 PRP is used in cosmetic medicine in two ways:

 1. As a natural alternative to dermal fillers such as Restylane.
 In this application, PRP is injected below wrinkles and skin folds to restore or enhance areas which require volume.
+Area's which are commonly treated include:

 2. A vampire facelift (or Dracula facelift) is a non-surgical procedure that uses PRP to rejuvenate skin of the face and hands.
 PRP is applied directly to the surface of the skin, followed by microneedling with a specific device to stimulate the cells just below the surface of the skin.
 Used in this way, PRP reduces the appearance of fine lines and wrinkles, minimizes pores, stretch marks, surgical and acne scars.